-NiDCOM condemns inhumane treatment of Nigerian girls in india
+NiDCOM condemns inhumane treatment of Nigerian girls in India

-The Nigerians in Diaspora Commission (NiDCOM) has expressed deep distress over reports alleging the rape, assault, and forced administration of unknown substances on Nigerian girls held in deportation camps in New Delhi, India.
+Abuja—Nigerians in Diaspora Commission, NiDCOM, has expressed distress over reports alleging the rape, assault and forced administration of unknown substances on Nigerian girls, held in deportation camps in New Delhi, India.

-In a press statement signed by Abdur-Rahman Balogun, Director, Media, Public Relations and Protocols, on Tuesday, the Chairman/CEO of NiDCOM, Hon.
-Abike Dabiri-Erewa, strongly condemned the reported abuses, describing them as inhumane treatment and grave violations of dignity and fundamental human rights.
+In a statement by Abdur-Rahman Balogun, Director, Media, Public Relations and Protocols, yesterday, the Chairman of NiDCOM, Abike Dabiri-Erewa condemned the reported abuses, describing them as inhumane treatment and grave violations of dignity and fundamental human rights.

 According to disturbing accounts and videos shared by some of the victims, the young women are allegedly subjected to sexual violence, physical abuse, intimidation, and exploitation.